Antipodean Currencies Rise Amid Risk-on Mood

-CANBERA (dpa-AFX) - The antipodean currencies such as the Australia and the New Zealand dollars strengthened against other major currencies in the Asian session on Friday amid increased risk-on mood by the investors, following the broadly positive cues from Wall Street overnight, as traders hope for an end to the tariff uncertainty after U.S. President Donald Trump confirmed he will not extend the August 1 deadline for striking trade deals, though he continues to threaten higher reciprocal tariffs on various sectors and countries.
+CANBERA (dpa-AFX) - The antipodean currencies such as the Australia and the New Zealand dollars strengthened against their major counterparts in the Asian session on Friday amid increased risk-on mood, as traders reacted to upbeat economic data from the U.S. and Japan that renewed optimism about the global economy.
+Countries are also hustling to strike trade deals with the U.S. as the August 1 deadline for pausing of 'reciprocal tariffs' is less than a fortnight away.

-In search of new momentum, traders will keep a careful eye on the U.S. trade headlines.

-Data from BusinessNZ showed that the manufacturing sector in New Zealand continued to contract in June, albeit at a slower rate, with a Performance of Manufacturing Index score of 48.8.
-That's up from the downwardly revised 47.4 in May.
+Data showed U.S. retail sales rebounded by much more than expected in the month of June and import prices in the U.S. inched up by less than expected in the month of June.

+Fed Governor Adriana Kugler said it's appropriate to keep rates steady 'for some time,' as tariffs start to boost prices.

+Crude oil prices increased as fresh tension brewing in the Middle East generated demand, while a drop in U.S. inventories was seen as reflecting robust summer demand.
+West Texas Intermediate crude for August delivery surged $1.16 to settle at $67.54 per barrel.

-In the Asian trading today, the Australian dollar rose to nearly a 5-month high of 96.81 against the yen and more than a 3-week high of 1.7720 against the euro, from yesterday's closing quotes of 96.44 and 1.7748, respectively.
-If the aussie extends its uptrend, it is likely to find resistance around 98.00 against the yen and 1.72 against the euro.
+In the Asian trading today, the Australian dollar rose to 1.7860 against the euro and 96.74 against the yen, from yesterday's closing quotes of 1.7876 and 96.46, respectively.
+If the aussie extends its uptrend, it is likely to find resistance around 1.76 against the euro and 98.00 against the yen.

-Looking ahead, U.K. NIESR monthly GDP tracker for June, Canada jobs data for June, building permits for May, U.S. Baker Hughes oil rig count data, U.S. WASDE report and U.S. monthly budget statement for June are slated for release in the New York session.
+Looking ahead, U.S. building permits and housing starts for June, U.S. University of Michigan's consumer sentiment index for July and U.S. Baker Hughes oil rig count data are slated for release in the New York session.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved